SaritaPhD/End-to-End-Multi-Language-Invoice-Extractor-Project-using-Gemini-Pro-LLM-Model/README.md

 ## Multilingual Invoice Extractor Chatbot
 ### Overview
 The Multilingual Invoice Extractor Chatbot is a project developed using Gemini Pro.
 This chatbot allows users to upload invoice images in various languages and interactively query specific information through prompts.
-It utilizes advanced OCR and natural language processing techniques to handle different languages and provide accurate results.
+It can handle different languages and provide accurate results.

 ### Features
 Multilingual Support: Extracts information from invoices in multiple languages.